 MAY 10 - Take a trip to faraway eras and places with two richly imagined historical novels.
 Roberta Rich returns with A Trial in Venice, her third novel set during the Italian Renaissance.
 Alisa Smith dives into the world of World War II espionage in her debut novel.
 And Mary Burns imagines life as a young woman in Chicago, 1919, as the city is overtaken by social unrest in The Reason for Time.
 Learn more.

 MAY 24 - Two accomplished graphic novelists help us close out Incite 2017 with readings from their highly anticipated new books.
 Jillian Tamaki, cartoonist of This One Summer and Supermutant Magic Academy, returns with a collection of short comics about the vanishing boundary between the virtual and ‘real’ world.
 And Guy Delisle tells the true and harrowing story of Christophe Andre, a Doctors Without Borders administrator who was kidnapped and held in solitary confinement for 3 months in 1997.
 Learn more.

 Click here for information on past Incite events.

 Presented in partnership with Vancouver Public Library.
-Incite is sponsored by the Downtown Vancouver Business Improvement Association and supported by the R.J.
-Nelson Family Foundation.
+Incite is sponsored by the Downtown Vancouver Business Improvement Association and the Vancouver Courier.

 For up-to-the-minute information on the reading series and other VWF events, subscribe to Book News, our weekly compendium of all things book-related.
 It's easy and it's free.